Great Glen U3A 2019

 Most of the groups meet in one of the rooms at the Methodist Church or in the village hall or sports centre, and a subscription of £1.50 per session is requested from all members and visitors attending.

 The groups’ activities are decided by the members themselves.
 Through the U3A it is possible to become deeply involved in Open University courses, develop skills, perfect a hobby or just enjoy the company of like minded companions.
 Whether one wants to enjoy music because it sounds nice, or wants to delve into the life of the composer is decided by group members.

 Apart from the regular interest groups, there is a meeting every month (2nd Tuesday starting at 10 am with coffee) in the village hall.
 At these meetings we have a variety of speakers.
 The subjects covered are too varied to list, but are always very popular and well attended.

-At Christmas the ‘Music & Good Company’ group entertain us with music and readings.
-For Christmas 2016 we were fortunate that part of the programme was a charming carol recital performed by the choir of our local St Cuthbert’s School.
+Our December meeting is usually a special event with entertainment provided by members and a popular part of the programme has regularly been a charming carol recital performed by the choir of our local St Cuthbert’s School.

 Please do come to one of our Tuesday meetings.
 If you have a hobby you would like to share, let us know and we can probably put you in contact with others.